pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 #### 5.7.3 Validation Activities

-Design validation **may** be conducted through one or more of the following activities, as appropriate for the specific study:
+Design validation **MAY** be conducted through one or more of the following activities, as appropriate for the specific study:

 **Pilot Testing:**